-Unitech Electronics Co., Ltd. recognized NT\$1,872,860 thousand as operating revenues which mainly stemmed from the sale of automatic data capture products for the year ended December 31, 2022.
-Sale of automatic data capture products is the main operating activity of Unitech Electronics Co., Ltd. The revenue was recognized when Unitech Electronics Co., Ltd. has transferred the promised goods to its customers and satisfied its performance obligations.
+The Group recognized NT\$2,350,259 thousand as operating revenue which mainly stemmed from the sale of automatic data capture products for the year ended December 31, 2022.
+Sale of automatic data capture products is the main operating activity of the Group.
+The revenue was recognized when the Group has transferred the promised goods to its customers and satisfied the performance obligations.
 Timing of revenue recognition may vary due to the differences in trade terms of goods agreed in the contract that increased the complexity of the revenue recognition.
 As a result, we determined this matter as a key audit matter.
-Our audit procedures include (but are not limited to): assessing the appropriateness of the accounting policies regarding revenue recognition; performing test of details on a sampling basis by checking relevant documents to verify when performance obligations were satisfied and the accuracy of timing of revenue recognition; vouching relevant documents of the selected samples of sales transactions before and after a certain period of the balance sheet date to ensure the appropriate cut-off of sales and sales returns; and reviewing the significant returns and allowances in subsequent periods, etc. We also assessed the adequacy of accounting policy and disclosures of operating revenue.
-Please refer to Note 4(18) and Note 6(16) to the parent company only financial statements.
+Our audit procedures include (but are not limited to): assessing the appropriateness of the accounting policies regarding revenue recognition; evaluating and testing the design and operating effectiveness of internal control over revenue recognition; performing test of details on a sampling basis by checking relevant documents to verify when performance obligations were satisfied and the accuracy of timing of revenue recognition; vouching relevant documents of the selected samples of sales transactions before and after a certain period of the balance sheet date to ensure the appropriate cut-off of sales and sales returns; and reviewing the significant returns and allowances in subsequent periods, etc. We also assessed the adequacy of accounting policy and disclosures of operating revenue.
+Please refer to Note 4(19) and Note 6(17) to the consolidated financial statements.